RUMP_NFS(8) NetBSD System Manager's Manual RUMP_NFS(8)

 NAME

-rump_nfs -- mount the nfs file system using a userspace server
+rump_nfs - mount a nfs share with a userspace server

 SYNOPSIS